piaccho/cinema-world/README.md

 <div id="overview" />

 ## 🔎 Overview
 <p id="description">"Cinema World" is a comprehensive full-stack web application tailored for cinema management.
-It serves as a centralized platform for users to explore movie offerings, check repertoires, create accounts, book tickets, and provide reviews for movies.
 With a user-friendly interface and a suite of features, it aims to enhance the movie-going experience for both casual viewers and cinema enthusiasts.</p>

 <div id="features" />